stoplightio/docs/articles/enterprise/components/api-overview.md

 # The Stoplight API

-The __API__ component powers the Stoplight backend, connecting the UI to the datastore and other miscellaneous Stoplight services.
+The **API** component powers the Stoplight backend, connecting the UI to the datastore and other miscellaneous Stoplight services.

 > #### Networking Details
 >
-> The default port for the API component is TCP port __3030__.
+> The default port for the API component is TCP port **3030**.
 The port can be customized using the `PORT` environment variable.
 >
-> Be sure that the Gitlab component is available __before__ starting the API service.
+> Make sure that the GitLab component is available **before** starting the API service.

 ## Installation

 The Stoplight API can be installed with Docker or via RPM package.

-> Before starting, be sure to complete the Gitlab installation.
+> Before starting, be sure to complete the GitLab installation.

 ### RPM Package